10 Must-Do’s in Tucson, Arizona

 If you are seeking something fun to do in the downtown Tucson area, the Fox Theater should definitely top your list.
 Breakfast at Maynards at the historic train depot or at Cup Cafe inside the historic Hotel Congress are 2 great options to consider prior to your show.

 Take a drive up the gorgeous Catalina Highway, aka Mt Lemmon Scenic Byway, is a must-do for anyone wanting to really take in the diverse scenery found throughout southern Arizona.
-This 30 mile drive begins just outside the city and travels thousands of feet up in elevation.
-Along the way, you will travel though a variety of landscapes, from the Saguaro studded desert up into the towering ponderosa pine forests.
+This 27 mile drive begins just outside the city and travels thousands of feet up in elevation.
+Along the way, you will travel through a variety of landscapes, from the Saguaro studded desert, up into the towering ponderosa pine forests.

-This trail is conveniently located near downtown so you can fuel at the wonderful Mercado San Agustin before your workout.
+This trail is conveniently located near downtown so you can fuel at the wonderful Mercado San Agustin before or after your workout.

 There are so many different species of cacti available here, including rare varieties you may never have seen before.
 Cacti of all different sizes, at all different price points are available.
 They also have a nice selection of colorful pottery pieces on-site.
 They take care to package every plant perfectly and can even ship your purchase to your home so you do not have to try to cram it into your suitcase!